learn-co-curriculum/phrg-rspec-intro/README.md

 * Am I coding only what is necessary for my test?
 * Does my test enforce expectations that must stay intact?

 Many developers have the mind set that simply having any tests is a step in the right direction.
-The is wishful thinking.
+This is wishful thinking.
 A poorly written can be slow, and brittle, and it might not verify what it says it will.
 The best way to learn what is the right test and how to wright them is to start trying it.

 Use examples of you've seen in the past, and the guidance of your fellow Power developers as you continue to learn.